Umuahia North

 Umuahia North is a Local Government Area of Abia State, Nigeria.
-Its headquarters are in the city of Umuahia.
+Its headquarters is in the city of Umuahia.

 It has an area of 245 km^{2} and a population of 220,660 at the 2006 census.

 The postal code of the area is 440.

+Economy

+The Umuahia North LGA is home to a number of markets that draw many buyers and sellers of various goods, including the Ubani major market and the Industrial market in Azueke Ndume Ibeku.
+A number of banks, hotels, businesses, as well as government-owned facilities are also located in the LGA.

+Geography

+The entire area of Umuahia North LGA is 245 km2, and its average annual temperature is 27 °C. With the average wind speed in the region being 11 km/h, the LGA experiences two major seasons, the dry and the rainy.

+Created

+Umuahia North Local Government Area LGA was created in August 1991.

 Localities

 Towns and Villages in Umuahia North Local Government: